- AANP News

-National Nurse Practitioner Week is held annually to celebrate these exceptional health care providers and to remind lawmakers of the importance of removing outdated barriers to practice so that NPs will be allowed to practice to the full extent of their experience and education.
+National Nurse Practitioner Week is held annually to celebrate these exceptional health care providers and to remind lawmakers of the importance of removing outdated barriers to practice so nurse practitioners (NPs) will be allowed to practice to the full extent of their experience and education.

-Each state’s efforts to secure an NP Week proclamation will be showcased on AANP’s annual NP Week Proclamation Map.
-Make sure your state is included on the map!
-Email your proclamations and photos to email@example.com.
-States that receive proclamations signed by their governors will be green on the map, or even better, highlighted with pictures of NPs who were present for the signing or an image of the proclamation itself.
-Proclamations were signed by governors of 44 states in 2017.
-Congratulations to NPs in Pennsylvania for submitting the first NP Week proclamation of 2018!
+Each state’s efforts to secure an NP Week proclamation are highlighted on AANP’s annual NP Week Proclamation Map.
+In 2020, states that received proclamations signed by any elected official were marked green on the map — or even better — filled with pictures of NPs who were present for the signing or an image of the proclamation itself.
+In 2019, NP Week proclamations were signed by 47 governors, which set a new record.

 Congratulations to Oregon for submitting the first proclamation of 2020, signed by Governor Kate Brown!
 Proclamations have been received from 41 states, the District of Columbia and the U.S. Pacific Territories in support of 2020 NP Week.